 - 5.1.1 Each type of liferaft should be subjected to a minimum of two drop tests.
 Where the liferaft in its operational condition is packed in a container or valise, one such test should be carried out with the liferaft packed in each type of container or valise in which the manufacturer proposes to market it. - 5.1.2 The liferaft, in the operationally packed condition, should be suspended and then dropped from a height of 18 m into the water.
 If it is to be stowed at a height greater than 18 m, it should be dropped from the height at which it is to be stowed.
 The free end of the painter should be attached to the point of suspension so that it pays out as the liferaft drops, thus simulating actual conditions. - 5.1.3 The liferaft should be left floating for 30 min: - .1 in the case of a rigid liferaft it should be lifted from the water to permit thorough inspection of the liferaft, the contents of the equipment container and, where applicable, the container or valise; and - .2 in the case of an inflatable liferaft, it should then be inflated.
 The liferaft should inflate upright and in the time prescribed in 5.17.3 to 5.17.6.
-The thorough inspection prescribed in 5.1.3.1 should then be carried out. - 5.1.4 Damage to the container or valise, if the liferaft is normally within it when launched, is acceptable provided the Administration is satisfied that it would not be a hazard to the liferaft.
-Damage to any item of equipment is acceptable subject to the Administration being satisfied that the operational efficiency has not been impaired.
-Damage to fresh water receptacles may be accepted provided they do not leak.
-However, for drop tests from heights exceeding 18 m, leakage from up to 5% of the receptacles may be accepted provided that:
+The thorough inspection prescribed in 5.1.3.1 should then be carried out.

-^{} Special Publication 440, National Bureau of Standards, Washington, D.C.
-20402, United States of America.
+^{}Special Publication 440, National Institute of Science and Technology, Gaithersburg, Md., 20899-0001, USA.